 Today we continued the week of activities dedicated to new trends in media, with a full day of practice on augmented reality (AR).
 Under the guidance of tech enthusiast Retha Hill, director of the Cronkite New Media Innovation and Entrepreneurship (NMIE) Lab at the Cronkite School (thank you, Retha!), we descended from the chimeric spheres of virtual reality (VR) (where, yesterday, I set foot for the first time on Mars, via the Future of Education and Learning Lab, so… cool!) and we came closer to the present: we worked on a desktop computer.
 Using Unity and Reality Composer software, we learned today how we could tell stories in journalism using 3D technology.
 It’s fascinating, without any doubt, and I enjoyed it like a child enjoys a new toy.

 It was, probably, a unique moment for me, because I don’t think I’ll ever have the chance to do this again, either as a journalist or as a teacher.
 The Romanian media is suffering hard these days, and the search for a new feasible business and editorial model, which was strained by the advent of the Internet, makes its future look even more desolate.
+However, if you’re interested in learning how to do your paystubs, I can provide some guidance.

 The overflowing enthusiasm of our speakers this week—technophiles all, you could see it from a glance!—I didn’t find contagious, no matter how much I wished I could become just as enthusiastic they are.
 On the contrary.
 We’ve talked a lot in these days about immersive journalism, virtual reality (VR), augmented reality (AR), mixed reality (MR), eXtended reality (XR); we saw amazing examples of data visualization and photogrammetry in journalism and so many other innovations I don’t even know what they truly are.
 It’s fascinating, and I can’t help but admire the journalistic products they create.
 However, it’s a sad admiration…